Advanced-Command-Handler/Discord.js-Better-Embed/README.md

 # Better-Embed

-A npm package that helps you create better Discord Embeds using discord.js.
+A npm package for helping you create better Discord.js Embeds.

-## Documentation
+## How to use + Documentation

 See [here](https://github.com/Advanced-Command-Handler/Advanced-Command-Handler/wiki/BetterEmbed-and-templates).